robince/partial-info-decomp/README.md

 `lat = lattice2d();` or `lat = lattice3d()` for 2 or 3 variable decomposition respectively [(Williams and Beer, 2010; Figure 2)](http://arxiv.org/abs/1004.2515).

-The joint distribution for the system of interest should be structured in an array with an axis for each variable with the privileged (independent) variable as the last axis.
+The joint distribution for the system of interest should be structured in an array with an axis for each variable with the privileged (target) variable as the last axis.

 Then the redundancy for any element can be calculated by providing a cell array of sources, where each source is an array specifying the constituent variables: